SubhroRoy/VSDSquadron_mini_research/README.md

 ## LAB 5

 The tasks to be done in Lab 5 are:<br>
-&rarr; Use the Verilog netlist and test bench for functional simulation.
+&rarr; Use the Verilog netlist and test bench for functional simulation.<br>
-&rarr; Upload waveform snapshots for the command.
+&rarr; Upload waveform snapshots for the command.<br>
 <br><br>